munshkr/muxy/README.md

 ### Configure nginx-rtmp to set validation

 The following is an `nginx-rtmp` sample configuration, that configures an RTMP application to use Muxy allow/deny mechanism.
+Remember to replace `muxy.example.com` with your Muxy hostname.

 ```
 rtmp {